 The details of the formation and evolution of galaxies is not completely understood, and remains one of the most important science goals of observational and theoretical cosmology today.
 ALMA will be a premier tool for studying various types of galaxies across the history of the universe.
 Understanding the true cosmic star formation history is important for constraining galaxy formation models.
 Multi-wavelength studies revealed that the cosmic star formation rate gradually rises by one order of magnitude from the present-day to redshift z=2 (~10 Gyr ago).
 However, at z>2, the contribution from the dusty star-forming galaxy population is still uncertain due to the lack of sensitivity of millimeter (mm) /submillimeter (submm) instruments before the ALMA-era.
 Searching for the first galaxies that emerged from the cosmic "dark ages" (at z>7) is also a big observational challenge for galaxy formation studies.

 ALMA will trace the redshifted emission from near and beyond the peak of the dust emission.
 For high-z sources, negative k-correction overcomes the effect of the inverse square law and surface brightness dimming, making ALMA observations nearly independent of redshift for z ~ 0.5 – 10 (see Fig 1).
 The submm bright population is not the only target for ALMA, emission from fainter more normal (MW type) galaxies, selected through optical surveys (e.g. LBGs, LAEs etc.), will also be studied.
-The observed continuum emission can be used to trace the dust mass and temperature, and the dusty star formation activity if the dust spectral energy distribution is well characterized.
+The observed continuum emission can be used to trace the dust mass and temperature, the dusty star formation activity, and also the ISM mass.
 Because of its capability to make extremely deep, high-resolution images of high-redshift galaxies, ALMA will be an excellent and unique instrument for pinpointing SMGs selected from single-dish surveys with coarse beam-sizes, for studying gravitational lensing, and for resolving the mm / submm extragalactic background light which is likely originates from fainter normal galaxies.

 Figure 1 - The predicted flux density of a dusty galaxy as a function of redshift in various submm / mm atmospheric windows (Blain et al. 2002).